den-materials/php-crud/README.md

 2. **Connect** to MySQL
 3. **Build** CRUD functionality with PHP

+## Setup

+1. Create a new directory inside your MAMP Web Server root called `php_cars`.
+2. cd into it, and `touch` a new file called `.htaccess`

 ## Route URLs to php files

-Routing can be accomplished with a .htaccess file placed in your root directory for the app.
+Routing can be accomplished with a `.htaccess` file placed in your root directory for the app.

 <details><summary>(It will look like this)</summary>